Priority Issues – 118th Congress, 1st Session (2023)

 - Supporting the R&D required to ensure U.S. leadership and continued competitiveness in AI;

-- Providing effective AI regulation to ensure public well-being, while fostering a robust AI industry;
+- Providing effective AI federal regulation and guidance to ensure public well-being, while fostering a robust AI industry;

-- Ensuring use of standards related to privacy rights and prevention of bias in the use and implementation of AI; and
+- Ensuring the use of standards related to privacy and ethics in the use and implementation of AI;

 IEEE-USA will promote and preserve entrepreneurial and small-business technology developers by focusing on small business legislation, standards and regulation fairness; and developing access and awareness to resources for small- and medium-technology enterprises.
 Priorities include: